ben-arnao/StoRM/README.md

 Neural network hyper parameter optimization is an especially challenging task due to 3 main reasons:

-1) Parameters are highly codependent, along arguably all axes.
+1) Parameters are highly codependent.

 2) The search space can be highly non-convex and intractable.